MH-1A: Decommissioning, dismantling and disposal, 2014–2019

 On March 27, 2014, the US Army Corps of Engineers awarded a $34,663,325.34 contract to Chicago Bridge & Iron (CB&I) for the decommissioning, dismantling and disposal of the MH-1A nuclear reactor installed on the Sturgis barge.
 The reactor had already been de-fueled, decontaminated, and sealed before being towed to the James River Reserve Fleet.
 According to the decommissioning plan the Sturgis was to be relocated to Galveston, Texas, where CB&I would remove the residual radioactive waste materials.
 After that the remaining portions of the barge would be transported to Brownsville, Texas, for disposal or recycling as scrap, using standard ship-breaking methods.
 In 2019 the ship was scrapped.
 The move to Galveston, originally planned for September 2014, was delayed waiting for the city to issue a permit for the decommissioning.
 The Army started the move in April 2015, to be completed in mid-May.
-The ship arrived in Brownsville, TX on September 26, 2018 and scrapped by 2019.
+The ship arrived in Brownsville, TX on September 26, 2018 and was scrapped by 2019.